craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.

 == Changelog ==
+= 2.6.2 =
+* Tweak: Added support for several new email placeholders including start date {start-date}, start time {start-time}, end date {end-date}, end time {end-time}, cost {event-cost}, and a link to the event page {event-url}.
+* Tweak: Changed how the code collects events while on the "Registrations" tab to allow for more customization using the PHP hook "rtec_registration_overview_query_args".
+* Tweak: Users that register for an event will show the "new" tag on the "Registrations" tab next to the record until dismissed.

 = 2.6.1 =
 * New: Added PHP filters for restricting what is seen by certain users when managing registrations.
 * Tweak: Non Registrations for the Events Calendar admin notices are removed when viewing settings pages for Registrations for the Events Calendar.